 Considering a tennis necklace for your big day?
 Read on for the best lab-grown diamond tennis necklaces.

 For a graduated diamond tennis necklace that boasts extra glitz, this Brilliant Earth design is where it’s at.
-And, for those drawn to the magic and meaning of numbers, the necklace is made up of 111 round cut diamonds, adding an extra lucky vibe for your big day.
+For those who are drawn to the magic and meaning of numbers, the necklace is made up of 111 round cut diamonds, adding an extra-lucky vibe for your big day.

 Metal Type: 14K White gold | Carat Weight: 17, 22 | Necklace Size: 17 inches | Clarity: SI